 I live with my husband Terry and our two beagles."

 Dilys Jones is our Senior Church Steward and can be contacted via firstname.lastname@example.org

-Other Church Stewards are : Andy Carson, Margaret Greenwood, Chris Holman and Chris Kennett
+The other Church Stewards are : Andy Carson, Chris Holman and Chris Kennett

 To book rooms in our premises please contact Sandra Robinson via email@example.com